AliaCai/Full-Stack-Open/Week8_express.js/note.md

 3. getting url with name
 4. getting a single meber through id (return meg if id dne)
 5. member api routes
+6. add a member (post)
+7. update a member

 midleware function that has access to req and res -> you can change/add things
 midlesware: res, req, next